LukasTAUCH/Python_linux/README.md

 ```
 To make the command work, you must reboot the system.
 So restart and not shut down the VM.

+Press the "i" key on your keyboard to enter insert mode.
+You should see "-- INSERT --" appear at the bottom of your text editor to indicate that you are in insert mode.

+Press the "Esc" key to exit insert mode.

+Note that the :wq command saves and exits the file at the same time.
+If you just want to save the file without leaving it, type :w instead of :wq.
+If you want to exit without saving, type :q.

 To check status
 ```
 systemctl status cron